Home » 10 New Florida Laws (2025) That Will Change Life for Floridians

 So, staying updated on the latest Florida policy amendments for 2025 is essential, and don’t hesitate to seek professional advice to navigate these new laws.

-Governor DeSantis has recently said he backs the idea of ending state property taxes, potentially impacting Florida’s tax system.
-What’s next?
+Governor DeSantis has recently said he backs the idea of ending state property taxes, which could significantly impact Florida’s tax system.